10 Best Stripe Alternatives for 2023

 How It Compares to Stripe

-- Stax charges monthly fees with three different plans; Stripe offers zero monthly fees for its payment software.
+- Stax charges monthly fees with three different plans; Stripe does not charge a monthly fee.

-- Both offer custom rates for businesses with larger sales volume.
+- Both offer custom rates for businesses with larger sales volumes.
 Stax defines this as >$500,000/year, while Stripe requires you to call for an assessment.

 - Stax has a wider range of payment terminal options and integrations.